Twissi/drink-reminder/README.md

 > Do i need to subtract the weight of my glas?

 No, the weight of the glas does not matter.
-Although you should not use glasses with different weight throughout a day.
+Although you should not use glasses with different weights throughout a day.

 > Can i power the ledstrip and the weight sensor module throught the same Arduino?

-Yes, you should be able to.
-But i run into issue with the weight changing when turning LEDs on vs. off.
+Yes, you can.
+But i run into issues with the weight changing when turning LEDs on vs. off.
 Thats why i switched to power the ledstrip with an external power source.

 > Do i need the resistor?